-According to the Centers for Disease Control, almost 17 percent of children ages 2 to 19 years old are obese in the United States.
+According to the Centers for Disease Control, almost 17 percent of children ages 2 to 19 years old have obesity in the United States.
 Helping your child achieve and maintain a healthy weight is an important job for any parent or caregiver.
 Remember, every child is a different size and grows at a different rate.
 If you are concerned about your child's weight, talk to your pediatrician or health care provider.

 The average infant weight is 5 1/2 to 9 1/2 pounds.
 Infants generally lose about 5 to 10 percent of their body weight during the first week of life but should start gaining weight after the second week.
 Infants grow at a tremendous rate, and by four to six months usually double their birth weight.
 Growth spurts may occur during the second week and sometime between the third and sixth week.
 You might notice your baby is hungrier during these growth spurts.
 Feed her more often to meet her extra caloric needs.
 An infant will usually triple her birth weight by the time she turns 1.
 The average 1-year-old boy weighs between 19 and 27 pounds.
 The average 1-year-old girl weighs between 17 1/2 and 25 pounds.

 Between the ages of 1 and 5 your child will usually gain about 10 pounds, five pounds between ages 1 and 2 and the remaining five pounds between ages 2 and 5.
 The average 2-year-old weighs between 22 to 33 pounds.
 The average 4-year-old weighs between 28 and 44 pounds.
 You might notice your preschooler has less of an appetite or becomes a picky eater.
 These are normal phases, and a decreased appetite can be a sign of slower growth.
 Continue offering healthy foods for meals and snacks, and don't be concerned if your preschooler refuses to eat at times or can't seem to get full at others.